Is Travel Insurance Worth It? Here’s How to Decide

 If you still want to travel after your flight is canceled, most airlines will rebook you for free on their next flight to your destination (assuming seats are available).

-The DOT doesn’t define what makes a delay significant: It could be 30 minutes or 4 hours.
-Each airline determines whether you’re entitled to a refund on a case by case basis.
+The DOT doesn’t define what makes a delay significant: It could be 30 minutes or four hours.
+Each airline determines whether you’re entitled to a refund on a case by case basis and time limits in policies may vary.

 Experts say you may be able to move your travel date or get travel vouchers if you need to change plans due to COVID-19.